-The United States Department of Labor Office of Apprenticeship defines Registered Apprenticeship as a “unique, flexible training system which combines job related technical instruction with structured on-the-job learning experiences”.
-Most apprentices begin employment day one, with incremental wage increases as they advance and become more proficient on the job.
-Construction apprenticeship programs range from 3 – 5 years in length.
+Apprenticeship programs in the construction industry are not for the faint of heart.
+To succeed, you must be willing to work hard and persevere through difficult conditions.
+The United States Department of Labor Office of Apprenticeship defines Registered Apprenticeship as a “unique, flexible training system which combines job-related technical instruction with structured on-the-job learning experiences.”
+Most apprentices begin employment on day one, with incremental wage increases as they advance and become more proficient on the job.
+Construction apprenticeship programs range from 3 to 5 years in length.

-The work of a skilled construction professional is often physically demanding.
-Apprentices and trade professionals can expect to do a sizable amount of lifting, climbing, and crouching.
-Working in confined spaces, extreme heat, sub-freezing temperatures, or working at excessive heights is typical for a construction professional.
-Every apprenticeship program thoroughly trains students in safety and accident prevention.
-In fact, Northwest Indiana's professional construction industry has nearly 15 times fewer accidents than the national rate according to a 2019 study.
+Working conditions in the construction industry can be physically demanding, with a significant amount of lifting, climbing, and crouching.
+Apprentices and trade professionals may also work in confined spaces, extreme heat, sub-freezing temperatures, or at excessive heights.
+However, every apprenticeship program thoroughly trains students in safety and accident prevention, and Northwest Indiana's professional construction industry has nearly 15 times fewer accidents than the national rate according to a 2019 study.

 Do you possess the drive, perseverance, and commitment it takes to be the best of the best?

 If the answer is YES… browse the individual craft trades to see which career is right for you.